top of page

 Sakushinkan

-The monk Seiun also founded the Sakushinkan school in 2000, which he presides over with the aim of preserving Japanese warrior teachings, organizing courses on ancient martial arts as well as goshinjutsu (personal defense and danger prevention) and courses dedicated to techniques of chinese and traditional japanese medicine.
+The monk Seiun founded the Sakushinkan school in 2000, which he leads with the aim of preserving Japanese warrior teachings.
+He organizes courses on ancient martial arts, goshinjutsu (personal defense and danger prevention) and courses dedicated to techniques of chinese and traditional japanese medicine.

 Over the years, the monk developed the Sakushinkan Budo, the comprehensive training method of the Sakushinkan school for transmitting the teachings of the ancient lineage.